 This idea is inspired by Jamie Oliver’s Everyday Super Food black rice pudding, but being lazy and lack of time/patience, we have cut down to just 3 steps!
-With our organic black rice flour, we were able to skip all the black rice cooking and blending steps.
+With our heirloom black rice flour, we were able to skip all the black rice cooking and blending steps.

 Why black rice for breakfast?

 Make a switch from your white porridge to black rice!
 Of all rice variety, black rice is richest in powerful disease-fighting anthocyanin antioxidants, which also has anti-inflammatory properties, and is rich in potassium and magnesium.

 Milled from pesticides free semi-polished medium grain black rice, our heirloom black rice flour is fragrant, nutrient dense, and provides high fibre content, and is preferred for people who are on diet.